spatialos/gdk-for-unity/docs/content/glossary.md

 ### Unity ECS system

-The code you use to perform operations on [Unity ECS entities](#unity-ecs-entity) and their [components](#unity-ecs-component) exist in the form of Unity ECS Systems that can be added to ECS worlds.
+The code you use to perform operations on [Unity ECS Entities](#unity-ecs-entity) and their [components](#unity-ecs-component) exist in the form of Unity ECS Systems that can be added to ECS worlds.
 They act, in bulk, on all of the entities in the [Unity ECS world](#unity-ecs-world) that contain the components you tell them to act on.
 For example, a health system might iterate over all entities that have health and damage components, and decrement health components by the value of the damage components.

 ### Unity ECS world